esprimo/ircroboto/README.md

             -r, --real-name REALNAME
                         Real name this bot sould use

-            -t, --tail-file
+            -t, --tail-file FILE
-                        Tail a file and output the conetent to the channel
+                        Tail FILE and output the conetent to the channel

             -d, --debug
                         Print debugging messages